HenriquesLab/manuscript-rxiv-maker/MANUSCRIPT/02_SUPPLEMENTARY_INFO.md

 To build the PDF, navigate into the project directory (`cd my_new_paper`) and run the command `rxiv pdf`.
 The framework will process your files, execute any embedded code, and generate a professionally typeset PDF in the `output` directory.
 If you encounter any issues, running `rxiv validate` provides a detailed check of your manuscript's integrity, flagging common problems like missing figures or broken citations.

-This straightforward process allows you to get from a blank slate to a compiled PDF in minutes, providing a solid foundation that you can then build upon with more advanced features like programmatic figures and tables.
+This straightforward process allows you to get from a blank slate to a compiled PDF, providing a solid foundation that you can then build upon with more advanced features like programmatic figures and tables.

 {#snote:markdown-syntax} **Rxiv-Maker Markdown Syntax and Advanced LaTeX Integration**